NoRedInk/noredink-ui/.github/pull_request_template.md

   - [ ] [a11y-volunteer-reviewers](https://github.com/orgs/NoRedInk/teams/volunteer-a11y-reviewers) - Someone from this group will review your PR in full.
   - [ ]  [team-accessibilibats-a11ybats](https://github.com/orgs/NoRedInk/teams/team-accessibilibats-a11ybats) - Someone from this group will review your PR for ACCESSIBILITY ONLY.
   - [ ]  Someone from your team who can review requirements from your team's perspective.
 (This could be the same person from the [a11y-volunteer-reviewers](https://github.com/orgs/NoRedInk/teams/volunteer-a11y-reviewers) group if you'd like.)
-  - [ ]  A designer, maybe - If there are user-facing changes, follow the guidelines above to assign the correct designer.
+  - [ ]  If there are user-facing changes, a designer:
+    - For writing-related component changes, add Stacey (staceyadams)
+    - For quiz engine-related components, add Ravi (ravi-morbia)
+    - For a11y-related changes to general components, add Ben (bendansby)
+    - For general component-related changes or if you’re not sure about something, add the Design group (NoRedInk/design)

 ---